Digital health

 Digital health is a discipline that includes digital care programs, technologies with health, healthcare, living, and society to enhance the efficiency of healthcare delivery and to make medicine more personalized and precise.
 It uses information and communication technologies to facilitate understanding of health problems and challenges faced by people receiving medical treatment and social prescribing in more personalised and precise ways.
 The definitions of digital health and its remits overlap in many ways with those of health and medical informatics.

-Worldwide adoption of electronic medical records has been on the rise since 1990 and is closely correlated with the existence of universal health care.
+Worldwide adoption of electronic medical records has been on the rise since 1990.
 Digital health is a multi-disciplinary domain involving many stakeholders, including clinicians, researchers and scientists with a wide range of expertise in healthcare, engineering, social sciences, public health, health economics and data management.